Everything You Have Ever Prayed For is Just on the Other Side Of Doubt

 When Justice Becomes Optional

-Then and Now—Drawing Parallels
+Then and Now — Drawing Parallels

 Theological Truth in Plain Language

 “Be merciful, just as your Father is merciful.”
-(Luke 6:36)
+(Luke 6:36, NLT)

 Practical Moves of Faith